Pollinator protection programs and resources from Michigan State University Extension

 - USDA funds available to establish pollinator habitat on your land

-More information on planting for pollinators is available from Michigan Pollinator Initiative resources on pollinator plantings and MSU Extension Smart Gardening for Pollinators tip sheets.
+More information on planting for pollinators is available from Michigan Pollinator Initiative resources on pollinator plantings, MSU Extension Gardening for Pollinators website, and MSU Extension Smart Gardening for Pollinators tip sheets.

 Pollinator stewardship information for growers